 This was the most amazing piece of video.

-And then the next night again and again, and every time we have the audience just laughed and laughed.
+And every time the audience just laughed and laughed.

-What it is is Clinton walking down the street, heading into the church where the Ron Brown memorial is to take place.
+What it is, is Clinton walking down the street, heading into the church where the Ron Brown Memorial is to take place.

 And he's walking with a Pennsylvania religious leader named Tony Campolo.

-And they're yakking it up.
+And they're yucking it up.

-And all of a sudden Clinton spots the camera.
+And all of a sudden, Clinton spots the camera.

-And in less than half a step.
+And in less than half a step, folks, this was uncanny.

 In less than one half of one step, Clinton starts faking tears.